Xuewen Zhou | Machine Learning for Computer Vision | Young Scientist Award

 Dr. Zhe Zhang | Deep Learning for Computer Vision | Best Researcher Award

-Lecturer at Henan Institute of Engineering, China
+Lecturer at Henan University of Engineering, China

 Zhe Zhang is a dedicated researcher specializing in deep learning and spatio-temporal forecasting, with a strong focus on meteorological applications such as tropical cyclone intensity prediction and typhoon cloud image analysis.
 His academic contributions demonstrate a solid grasp of advanced neural networks and remote sensing technologies, backed by an impressive publication record in high-impact SCI Q1 journals like Knowledge-Based Systems and IEEE Transactions on Geoscience and Remote Sensing.
 Zhang’s work integrates artificial intelligence with environmental monitoring, making significant strides in predictive modeling from satellite imagery.
 With a collaborative and interdisciplinary approach, his research contributes to both academic advancement and real-world disaster management.
 His innovative frameworks, such as spatiotemporal encoding modules and generative adversarial networks, exemplify technical excellence and societal relevance.
 Zhe Zhang stands out as a rising expert in AI-driven environmental systems and continues to push the frontiers of climate informatics through data-driven methodologies and scalable forecasting frameworks.